-Noor Hossain Day will be observed today to remind the supreme sacrifice made by the young campaigner for democracy who was shot dead by police at Zero Point in the capital on November 10 in 1987.
+Noor Hossain Day will be observed today commemorating the supreme sacrifice made by the young campaigner for democracy who was gunned down by police at Zero Point in Dhaka on November 10, 1987.

 Noor Hossain, a motor driver by profession and a youth campaigner, caught the imagination of the nation with the slogans ‘Down with autocracy’ written on his bare chest and ‘Let democracy be free’ on his bare back.

-He was in a demonstration against the autocratic ruler Hussein Muhamad Ershad when the police shot him dead.
+He was participating in a demonstration against the autocratic ruler HM Ershad when the police shot him dead.
 After his death, the Zero Point was renamed as Noor Hossain Square.